GuidesStone Care Guides

 Basic Guidelines For Restoration Of Marble Tops

-The following guidelines make reference to “average’ situations.
+The following guidelines for the restoration of marble tops make reference to “average’ situations.
 This means that there is no way of establishing beforehand what the exact sequence of the various steps will be.
 Much will depend on the type of stone, the contingency of the situation, i.e. the depth of the scratch patterns or severity of the etching, etc.